fnando/module-component/README.md

 Notice that the component's name is lowercased dash/underscore-separated.
 So, you can define names like `hello`, `hello-there` or `hello_there`.

 Now, just reload the page and you're done!
-The current must be displayed!
+The current hour must be displayed!
 You can check this and other examples on the [examples directory](https://github.com/fnando/module-component/tree/master/examples).

 ## Maintainer